 So far I've shared these Spring Strawberry Bento Lunch Boxes and these No Cook Taco Salad Bento Boxes with you in the past month or so.
 Because they are no cook, they produce very few dishes, and it makes them even quicker to assemble!

-Today I’m going vegan with these bento boxes, but you’re still getting plenty of protein to keep you full!
+Today I'm sharing vegan bento snack boxes, but you're still getting plenty of protein to keep you full!

 pin this recipeDon't forget to to save it for later!

 How to assemble these bento boxes:

 Like most of my other bento box recipes, these vegan bento snack boxes are super easy to adapt to whatever you have in the fridge!